thingsboard/thingsboard.github.io/products/thingsboard-edge/index.md

 <section id="intro">
 	<main>
 		<h1 class="intro_title">The <a href="/docs/edge/what-is-edge/">ThingsBoard Edge</a> is a ThingsBoard's software product for edge computing</h1>
-        <p class="labeling">It allows bringing data analysis and management to the edge, while seamlessly synchronizing with the cloud (ThingsBoard CE/PE).</p>
+        <p class="labeling">It allows bringing data analysis and management to the edge, where the data is created.
+At the same time ThingsBoard Edge seamlessly synchronizing with the ThingsBoard cloud (ThingsBoard Cloud, ThingsBoard Demo, ThingsBoard PE or ThingsBoard CE) according to your business needs.</p>
 	</main>
 </section>